Nihal-Hiremath/Data-science-projects/Image Recognition/Image Recognition.md

 ## 📌 Project Overview

 This project aims to build an image classification model using deep learning techniques.
 Image recognition involves the process of identifying and classifying objects, patterns, or features in images.
 It's widely used in applications such as facial recognition, self-driving cars, medical imaging, and more.
+For example a model can be trained to identify difference between different types of flowers, animals or traffic signs.
+In this project, we will use Tensorflow and Keras to build a simple image recognition model.

 ---